tb-aiap/advent-of-code/2025/README.md

   - Count how many times a split occurs.

 - **Part 2:** Same simulation, but instead of counting splits, return the total number of beams that pass through that row.
 That count represent the number of ways the lifetime enters this row/col after multiple split above

+### Day 8 : Circuit Assembly

+Finally had to stop brute forcing and learn something new.

+- **Part 1:** Model each circuit as a point in 3D space and compute the Euclidean distance between every pair globally and sort it.
+Gradually connect circuits using a Union-Find (Disjoint Set Union) structure.
+Stop after a fixed number of successful connections, then find the sizes of all connected components.
+Multiply the sizes of the three largest components.

+- **Part 2:** Continue the same merging process until all circuits are connected.
+Track the last successful connection made.
+Return the product of the x-coordinates of the two circuits in that final merge.

+> Notes / Lessons learned:
+- Used a lot of ChatGPT here — mainly to understand how Union-Find works and how Kruskal-style algorithms build connections incrementally.